I would be disappointed. I love children and have already picked out a name for my future son or daughter.posted over 2 years ago

 I think people continually evolve with experience and time, so there might be a liittle room for plasticity.
-I don’t want kids, but I’m not adamant about that, and I may change my mind later on.posted almost 2 years ago
+I don’t want kids, but I’m not adamant about that, and I may change my mind later on.posted over 2 years ago

 I didn’t want kids when I met my partner.
 Neither did he.
 Now we both want children one day.